sjgaughran/amnh-museumomics/README.md

 Sample_SRR3172050
 Sample_SRR3172062

+That looks good for now, so we can move on to filtering!

 Let's start by filtering this variant set by setting a minimum PHRED-scaled quality and a minimum depth for each site.
 This weeds out the majority of sites that were covered by a few stray reads.
 We can use bcftools to filter with the command:

 `bcftools filter -i 'QUAL>20 && INFO/DP>100' Tminimus_SS.vcf > Tminimus_SS_minQ20minDP100.vcf`

 Next let's filter on individual genotype calls.